Vince Welch: Career

 After graduating from Ball State University in 1987, Welch would get an entry-level job in a small radio station in Richmond, Indiana, WKBV.
 With WKBV, he would do play-by-play commentary for the local high school teams in the area.
 After three and a half years with the company, he would leave for a part-time job with WISH-TV, and worked his way up into television.

 In 1992, Welch would earn a regional Emmy Award for sports programming.

 In 1995, he would move to WNDY-TV, and was named the sports chief of the station.

 In 1998, Welch would move to WIBC, after he felt that he would be let go from WNDY-TV, as another company, Paramount Stations Group, had purchased the station and were letting go staff members.
 Welch was named sports director for WIBC, taking over for Bob Lamey.

 Working for ESPN for various motor sports leagues, he would work as a pit reporter.
 In 2010, Welch was announced as the lead commentator for ESPN2's NASCAR Nationwide Series coverage.

 On January 2, 2023, Welch announced he will not return to Fox Sports for the 2023 season.
+He currently is with NASCAR Productions as a spotter, primarily working for his son Dillon.

 Personal life

 Vince graduated from Ball State University in 1987 with a degree in telecommunications.
 His son, Dillon Welch, was a radio personality for the Motor Racing Network.
+Dillon is currently a pit reporter for NBC.
 In 2020, it was announced that Welch had signed an endorsement deal with health and wellness multilevel marketing company Zurvita.